nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `-r` – specifies the path to the reference annotation BED file
 - `-i` – specifies the path to the input bam file(s)
 - `-k` – specifies the number of reads to be sampled from the input bam file(s), 15M reads are sampled
-- `-l` – specifies the lower bound of inner distance (bp), set to -150 or negative of maximum read length if read length is greater than 150
+- `-l` – specifies the lower bound of inner distance (bp), set to negative of the maximum read length
 - `-u` – specifies the upper bound of inner distance (bp)
 - `/path/to/inner_distance/output/directory` – specifies the location and name of the directory containing the inner_distance output files